shockscript/spec/src/overview/relation/reactjs.md

 ## References

-In JET+FUSE the concept of "refs" is more formally called *references*.
+In Jet+Fuse the concept of "refs" is more formally called *references*.

 ```
 package com.business.components {